The following functions are used to calculate positions of fixed stars.

 Compute information of star using UT

-Section 4 in http://www.astro.com/swisseph/swephprg.htm.
+Section 4 in https://www.astro.com/swisseph/swephprg.htm.
 Remember that array indices start in R at 1, while in C they start at 0!

 data(SE)